Posts

 Canada’s Exempt Market can be a great place to find those excellent investment opportunities that haven’t always been available to the average investor – BUT – there’s more to the story!
 If you want to continue on through all of my Exempt Market posts you can click on to the next one, “The Exempt Market – Why Is It Called That?”

 I am very happy to have this strategy to offer to my clients.
-If you want to talk more specifically about the Exempt Market issuers that I offer through my EMD, WhiteHaven Securities – contact me.
+If you want to talk more specifically about the Exempt Market issuers that I offer through my EMD, Sentinel Financial Management Corp. – contact me.

 Thanks for reading!